Our Tips to Enjoy a New Orleans family vacation with Kids

 We had been warned that Bourbon Street in Spring Break can be a bit crazy and there were lots of interesting characters there, that’s for sure, so we headed to the quieter Frenchmans St for lunch and ended up eating at this great place called Bomboulas.

-It was a pub style feel but had a three-piece jazz band playing that was great.
-Lots of great places to eat on Frenchmans Street.
+It was a pub-style feel but had a three-piece jazz band playing that was great.
+There were a lot of great places to eat on Frenchmans Street.

 After lunch, we headed to City Park to see Storyland – lots of sculptures of favorite storybook characters that the kids can play on and climb all over.

-We also walked through the New Orleans Botanical Gardens which is right next door and let the kids run out all their energy through the park.
+We also walked through the New Orleans Botanical Gardens which is right next door in the Garden District.
+It was a perfect way for the kids to run out all their energy through the park.
 There was a train ride and on weekends there is a small theme park and carousel here.

 New Orleans makes a great stop en route to Gulf Shores or Orange Beach!